LumeraProtocol/lumera-supply/README.md

 - Vesting engine unit tests (golden-like checks for each type)
 - Supply invariant test uses httptest LCD to verify `total = circulating + non_circulating`

+## Reverse proxy (nginx)

+To serve the API under https://api.lumera.io/supply/ behind nginx, use the provided config at deploy/nginx.conf.
+It proxies to the app on 127.0.0.1:8080 and sets the necessary X-Forwarded-* headers including X-Forwarded-Prefix so docs and OpenAPI work under the /supply prefix.

+Quick setup (Debian/Ubuntu):
+- sudo cp deploy/nginx.conf /etc/nginx/sites-available/lumera-supply.conf
+- sudo ln -s /etc/nginx/sites-available/lumera-supply.conf /etc/nginx/sites-enabled/
+- sudo nginx -t && sudo systemctl reload nginx

+Start the app on port 8080:
+- ./bin/lumera-supply -addr=:8080 -lcd=https://lcd.lumera.io -policy=policy.json -denom=ulume

+Notes:
+- server_name is api.lumera.io and the app is exposed under the /supply path.
+- If you terminate TLS at nginx, keep proxy_set_header X-Forwarded-Proto $scheme; so the app generates https links in /openapi.yaml and /docs.

 ## Notes
 - The current implementation treats user-created vesting accounts as circulating by default and only excludes cohorts provided by policy.
 - Integration with chain vesting account types can be added in the cohort calculators using the provided vesting math engine.